False religion and prosperity can both have an intoxicating effect on men and women.

 Lions, Greyhounds, Goats, and Kings

-Four things are mentioned in this passage: a lion, a greyhound, a male goat, and a king with his army.
-What can we learn from each of them?
+Four things are mentioned in this passage: a lion, a greyhound (some translations say a strutting rooster), a male goat, and a king with his army.
+They all illustrate the dignity and confidence that comes from walking with God and in His wisdom.

 Coming Up: